Winter activities to discover

 Head to Riding Mountain National Park and explore 3000 km² of frozen wonderland!
 Bundle up and venture along Clear Lake South Shore to Boat Cove to Frith Beach as you snowshoe through drifts of glistening snow.
-Round out your winter experience and fat bike through the gentle slopes of the main beach or town site!
+Complete your winter experience and try fat biking on the gentle slopes of the main beach or town site!

 Explore snow-covered hills amidst frost-tipped trees as you snowshoe through the Astotin Lake recreation area.
 For an unforgettable evening, bring a headlamp and skate under the stars of the Beaver Hills Dark-Sky Preserve!
 Finish the night off at a winter campsite, you can even bring your furry friend!

-Your next adventure is just a snowshoe or fat bike away!
-Explore the old-growth cedar and hemlock forests that frame the Soren Sorenson Trail.
+Your next adventure is just a snowshoe or fat bike away in Mount Revelstoke National Park!
+Explore the old-growth cedar and hemlock forests that frame the Soren Sorenson Trails (2 km and 5 km loops).
 Accessible from the Nels Nelson parking area, discover the winter magic of the Columbia Mountains.
-You won’t want to miss out on this exciting, easy-to-access snow-filled excursion!
+You won’t want to miss out on this easy-to-access snow-filled excursion!

 Experience the magic of this Dark-Sky Preserve!
 Winter in Wood Buffalo National Park is filled with snow-capped landscapes and astonishing views of the northern lights.
 Explore the dense boreal forest from the Grosbeak Lake Trail or bring a thermos and enjoy a hot chocolate in the Salt River day-use area to end your excursion.
 Looking for an easy adventure?
 Make the Pine Lake day-use area your base camp for a snowshoe or ski outing on the stunning frozen lake.
 You can even spend the night in a historic cabin.
 What are you waiting for?
 Go outside and play!